PFAS CONTAMINATION AND COST RECOVERY STRATEGIES

 Experience and Success at SL Environmental Law Group

 When looking to identify the best environmental law firms, it’s best to consider those with experience in the niche in which you are seeking assistance.
-With over 20 years of focused expertise in water contamination cases, SL Environmental Law Group is a trusted leader in the water litigation space.
-Our track record includes successful representation of numerous reputable organizations, earning us a prominent place in the field.
+With over 20 years of focused expertise in contamination cases, SL Environmental Law Group is a trusted leader in the water litigation space.
+Our past experience includes successful representation of numerous reputable organizations.

-Having helped about 200 clients recover more than $1.2 billion through settlements and trials since 2003, our seasoned team excels at water contamination litigation while also providing tailored insights on regulatory impacts, contamination sources, and legal guidance.
+Having helped over 150 clients recover more than $1.2 billion through settlements and trials since 2003, our seasoned team excels at water contamination litigation while also providing tailored insights on regulatory impacts, contamination sources, and legal guidance.

 Take the Next Step

-Download our eBook for a deeper look into what we discussed above.
+Download our eBook for a deeper look into how your municipality or county can address PFAS concerns.
 If you have any further questions or would like to discuss your specific situation in more detail, please reach out to our team to schedule a free consultation where we can confidentially discuss your circumstances and chart a path forward.

 Download playbook